Does it make sense to pull the plug on New Zealand’s copper telephone network as fibre goes in?

 Switching off analogue TV may have been relatively painless, but there was a lot of grumbling in small-c conservative circles.
 Older people, in particular, are wedded to the idea of real phones with dial tone and large toll-free local calling areas.

-One immediate political advantage of ripping out copper is it neutralises a lot of the fuss over the so-called ‘copper tax’.
+One immediate political advantage of removal is it neutralises a the fuss over the so-called ‘copper tax’.

 So any move to rip out copper is essentially a political calculus.
 Somewhere in a bunker in Wellington, there’s a spreadsheet balancing the benefits of an end to wrangling over regulation against upsetting grannies attached to the comforting buzz of a copper line dial tone.